vanshkumar/notes/source/content/index.md

 ---
 Welcome to my notebook!

-My notes are based on the concept of [Evergreen Notes](https://notes.andymatuschak.org/z5E5QawiXCMbtNtupvxeoEX).
+Notes are formatted as per the concept of [Evergreen Notes](https://notes.andymatuschak.org/z5E5QawiXCMbtNtupvxeoEX).